Attorneys in San Mateo County: Carrying a Concealed Firearm Defense

 The California Definition of a Firearm as It Relates to Carrying a Concealed Firearm on One's Person

 Under California Penal Code § 12001(a)(2), the term firearm means any device, designed to be used as a weapon, from which is expelled through a barrel, a projectile by the force of any explosion or other form of combustion.
 Typically, this includes rifles, shotguns, revolvers or pistols.

 Additionally, for the purposes of defining a firearm with respect to carrying a concealed firearm and carrying a loaded firearm in public, the legislature has declared in § 12001(d) that the term firearm includes any rocket, rocket-propelled projectile launcher, or similar device containing any explosive or incendiary material whether or not the device is designed for emergency or distress signaling purposes.

 However, it is important to note that an individual can still be found guilty of this offense even if the firearm is not in working order so long as it was designed to shoot and appears capable of shooting.

 Punishment for Carrying a Concealed Firearm on One's Person

-Because there are several statutory defenses to carrying a concealed firearm on one's person it is important that you contact the experienced firearms defense lawyers at Ahmed & Sukaram right away to protect your rights and liberty.
-We can help you to determine whether you have a defense to the charge of carrying a concealed firearm on your person.
-Even if you may not have a defense to the charge, we may be able to help you avoid jail time or other conditions of probation.
+Because there are several statutory defenses to carrying a concealed firearm on one's person, it is important that you contact the experienced concealed gun possession lawyers serving San Jose at Ahmed & Sukaram right away to protect your rights and liberty.
+If you are facing criminal penalties for carrying a concealed weapon without the appropriate permit, we can help you to determine whether you have a defense.
+Even if you don't, we may be able to help you avoid jail time or other conditions of probation.